Tazinho/snakecase/.github/CONTRIBUTING.md

 # Contributing to snakecase

-This outlines how to propose a change to DBI.
+This outlines how to propose a change to snakecase.

 ### Fixing typos